List of Seattle Sounders FC players

 Seattle Sounders FC is an American soccer club founded in 2008, after the city of Seattle was awarded a Major League Soccer (MLS) franchise.
 Sounders FC began playing competitive soccer in the 2009 season.
 It plays its home games at Lumen Field, competing in the Western Conference of the MLS.
 The current Sounders FC is the third soccer team from Seattle to bear the Sounders nickname.
 The tradition was started by Seattle's North American Soccer League team in 1974, and continued by the city's United Soccer Leagues side, formed in 1994.
 The current Sounders FC is an entity distinct to both of these clubs, and played its first MLS game on March 19, 2009.

 As of the start of the 2021 season, a total of 125 players have participated in at least one league match for Sounders FC.
-Fredy Montero is the club's all-time top goal scorer, and Nicolás Lodeiro is club's all-time leader in assists.
+Raúl Ruidíaz is the club's all-time top goal scorer, and Nicolás Lodeiro is club's all-time leader in assists.

 Players

 A Major League Soccer club's active roster consists of up to 30 players.
 All 30 players are eligible for selection to each 18-player game-day squad during the regular season and playoffs.
 Players who were contracted to the club but never played a regular season MLS game are not listed below.

-All statistics are for the MLS regular season games only, including the group stage of the 2020 MLS is Back Tournament, and are correct As of 19 October 2024.
+All statistics are for MLS regular season games only, including the group stage of the 2020 MLS is Back Tournament, and are correct As of 19 October 2024.